-THE UNDEFILED ONE.
+THE UNDEFILED ONE

-"Who can bring a clean thing out of an unclean? not one." - JOB 14:4.
+"Who can bring a clean thing out of an unclean?
+Not one."- Job 14:4.

-That the pre-existent Son of God "was made flesh and dwelt among us," is clearly stated in the Scriptures (John 1:14); that he was "holy," "undefiled" and separate from sinners is plainly stated (Heb.
-7:26 and Luke 1:35); and that he knew no sin, while all other men are sinners by nature, is also stated (2 Cor.
+That the pre-existent Son of God "was made flesh and dwelt among us," is clearly stated in the Scriptures (John 1:14); that he was "holy," "undefiled," and "separate from sinners," is plainly stated (Heb.
+7:26-28 and Luke 1:35); and that he knew no sin, while all other men are sinners, is also stated (2 Cor.
 5:21; Rom.
-5:18; and 1 Pet.
+5:18,19; and 1 Pet.
 2:22).
-The Apostle's argument that he was able to, and did give himself a ransom or corresponding price for the forfeited life and rights of Adam Rom.
+The Apostle's argument that he was able to, and did, give himself a ransom or corresponding price, for the forfeited life and rights of Adam (Rom.
 5:17-19; 1 Tim.
-2:6) proves the same; because the first Adam was perfect until he sinned; hence one who could give a corresponding price must have been likewise perfect, without sin, and free from its condemnation.
-The same thought is logically deduced from the statement that Jesus kept, fulfilled all the requirements of the Law; for we know that it was the measure of a perfect man's ability.
-Hence the conclusion is irresistible that he must have been a perfect man when able to do what no imperfect man had done or could do.
-(Psa.
+2:6), proves the same.
+Because the first Adam was perfect until he sinned; hence one who could give a corresponding price or ransom must have been likewise perfect, without sin and free from its condemnation.
+The same thought is logically deduced from the statement that Jesus fulfilled all the requirements of the Law (Matt.
+5:17; John 8:46); for we know that the Law of God was the full measure of a perfect man's ability.
+Hence the conclusion is irresistible that he must have been a perfect man when able to do what no imperfect man had done or could do. - Psa.
 49:7; Heb.
 1:3; 4:15; 9:28; 10:5-10; Isa.
-53:10-12; John 1:29.)
+53:9-12; John 1:29; 1 Pet.
+1:19.

-But notwithstanding the mass of Bible testimony as to his human perfection, many inquire, Can the possibility of this be scientifically shown?
+But notwithstanding the mass of Bible testimony as to his human perfection, some inquire, Can the possibility of this be scientifically shown?
 Others assert that it is an impossibility, and that the laws of nature are in direct opposition.
 They give unbounded weight to their imperfect understanding of nature's laws, and lightly cast aside the weight of Bible testimony.

-The question, however, is well worthy of an examination from a scientific as well as from a scriptural standpoint: and Science and Scripture will be found to agree when properly understood.
+The question, however, is well worthy of an examination from a scientific as well as from a scriptural standpoint, in order that the agreement of science and Scripture may be clearly seen.
+Science and Scripture always agree when properly understood.
 There is no law against our seeking evidence from every good source, but only egotism, or blindness, or both, will exalt human reasonings above the divine testimony.

-We raise the query then: How came it that Jesus was perfect while his mother was imperfect?
-Who can bring a clean thing out of an unclean?
-Seeking to answer this query, the Church of Rome promulgated the doctrine of the "Immaculate Conception": Not the doctrine that Jesus was miraculously conceived by the holy power of God, as recorded by the Evangelists; but that Mary, the mother of Jesus, had a miraculous conception, and hence that she was pure, holy, and free from Adamic sin and imperfection.
-But the originators of this doctrine could not have been far-seeing, or they would have known that by the same reasoning it must be proved that Mary's mother had an immaculate conception, and so all the way back; when they would meet the same objection in Eve, "the mother of all living."
-She certainly was not sinless, for her transgression is recorded.
-1 Tim.
+We raise the query then: How came it that Jesus was perfect while his mother was imperfect? - who can bring a clean thing out of an unclean?
+Seeking to answer this query, the church of Rome promulgated the doctrine of the "Immaculate Conception:" not the doctrine that Jesus was miraculously conceived by the holy power of God, as recorded by the Evangelists; but that Mary, the mother of Jesus, was miraculously conceived, and hence that she was pure, holy, and free from Adamic sin and imperfection.
+But the originators of this doctrine could not have been far-seeing, or they would have known that by the same reasoning it must be proved that Mary's mother was of immaculate conception, and so all the way back to Eve, "the mother of all living," whose fall into sin before she bore any children is clearly stated in the Bible.
+See Gen. 3 and 1 Tim.
 2:14.

-However, this subject is perfectly clear and plain now, from a scientific as well as from a Bible standpoint; but because of its intricacy and delicacy, special attention must be given in order to grasp its force.
+However, this subject is perfectly clear and plain now, from a scientific as well as from a Bible standpoint.